The April 1st deadline for freshman applications has passed.

 Mountain Division (Light) Scholarship

-and their families (spouse or child).
+or the family member of one (spouse or child).
 The applicant or their military

 sponsor must also be a member of the 10th Mountain Division